Computer Science Curriculum Intent

-The overall aims of the ICT department are to enable pupils to become:
+The overall aims of the Computing department are to enable pupils to become:

 - Successful learners who enjoy learning, make progress and achieve